 - This investment will increase investigations and enforcement, expand public awareness and strengthen oversight of consultants.

-From this we can see that there is some concern in the Canadian government that birth tourism might become a problem in the future, but that any attempts to tighten up Jus Soli, by requiring more documentary evidence beyond a provincial or territorial birth certificate could prove problematic.
-Regardless, Smith’s child is clearly Canadian by birth.
+From this, we can see that there is some concern in the Canadian government that birth tourism might become a problem in the future, but that any attempts to tighten up Jus Soli by requiring more documentary evidence beyond a provincial or territorial birth certificate could prove problematic.
+Regardless, Smith’s child is Canadian by birth.

-Would the daughter be Canadian if her parents had not had legal status in Canada?
+Would the daughter be Canadian if her parents had no legal status in Canada?

-II: Couple Visits Canada in order to Give Birth to Canadian
+II: Couple Visits Canada to Give Birth to Canadian

-Suppose your parents visited Canada on Visitor Visas (with a 6-month validity) knowing your mother was pregnant with you.
-Nearly 5 months into their visit in Canada, they gave birth to you in Toronto, using their private health insurance to pay for your healthcare costs in Canada.
+Suppose your parents visited Canada on Visitor Visas (with a 6-month validity), knowing your mother was pregnant with you.
+Nearly 5 months into their visit to Canada, they gave birth to you in Toronto, using their private health insurance to pay for your healthcare costs in Canada.

 Are you Canadian?